sawmon71293/Learning-Management-System/README.md

 # 📖  Learning Management System <a name="about-project"></a>

-**Learning Management System** is a website managing the students, courses and teachers.
+**Learning Management System** is a website managing the students, courses, batches, teachers and show attendance reports.

 ## 🛠 Built With <a name="built-with"></a>